Outlook Logo

 1998 – 2000

-In late 1997, HoTMaiL was taken over by Microsoft.
+In late 1997, Hotmail was acquired by Microsoft.
 The global company incorporated it into MSN and redesigned it to match the new MSN Hotmail name.
 This is how the corresponding inscription appeared on the logo, divided into two parts.
-The abbreviation took pride of place at the top against the background of an inverted orange oval, and the second word was located below the bottom.
+The abbreviation took pride of place at the top against an inverted orange oval, and the second word was located at the bottom.
 The letter “H” is now capitalized.

 2000 – 2007

 At the start of the new millennium, MSN changed its logo.
-This was reflected in the identity of the postal service because the management wanted to unify all brands.
-In the new version, the blue abbreviation “MSN” was on the left, and there was a multicolored butterfly above its upper right corner.
-On the right, the designers have rendered the word “Hotmail” using a solid black font.
+This was reflected in the postal service’s identity, as management sought to unify all brands.
+In the new version, the blue abbreviation “MSN” was on the left, with a multicolored butterfly above its upper right corner.
+On the right, the designers have rendered the word “Hotmail” in solid black.

 2007 – 2010

 In 2007, the brand became Windows Live Hotmail.
-His logo now has this phrase, written in a sans serif font of different weights.
+His logo now features this phrase, set in a sans-serif font with different weights.
 On the left side, there was a distinctive Windows checkbox.

 2010 – 2011

 The logo’s creators split the label into two lines: “Windows Live” at the top and “Hotmail” at the bottom.
-The flag was replaced by an icon with an orange envelope in 3D style.
+An icon replaced the flag with an orange 3D envelope.

 2011 – 2013

-In 2011, the Windows Live brand disappeared, so the name was replaced by Microsoft.
+In 2011, the Windows Live brand disappeared, so Microsoft replaced it.

 2012 – 2013